 With regards to climate risks and opportunities, the Trustee accepts that there is a wide range of uncertainty in both the future climate scenarios and the timing and choice of policy responses.
 A carbon tax, as just one example, could have financial implications for the profitability and competitive position of companies that are impacted.
 The Trustee believes that climate change risks should be considered in the selection of individual investments by investment managers.
 Companies that do not adjust their business strategies to align with the 2015 Paris Agreement can face significant downside and stranded asset risks.
-Investment managers should consider how companies are adjusting their business strategies to align with the 2015 Paris Agreement in the selection of individual investments are adjusting their business strategies to align with the 2015 Paris Agreement and ensure that any exposure to stranded asset risk is considered in the selection of individual investments.
+Investment managers should consider how companies are adjusting their business strategies to align with the 2015 Paris Agreement in the selection of individual investment of stranded asset risks is considered in the selection of individual investment to stranded asset risk is considered in the selection of individual investment to stranded asset risk is considered in the selection of individual investments.